ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    service and get the versions of the Tango devices running in the Kubernetes namespace where the devices are deployed.

+.. (the source code of these diagrams is in ``*.plantuml`` and can be
+.. updated with ``java -jar plantuml.jar *.plantuml``; likewise for the
+.. other diagrams, or use the attached Makefile and do
+.. ``make update-diagrams`` while being in the diagrams folder).

 .. |configurations| image:: uml-docs/architecture-config.png
-.. |configurations, facades and wrappers| image:: uml-docs/architecture-facades.png
+.. |facades| image:: uml-docs/architecture-facades.png
-.. |image1| image:: uml-docs/architecture-actions.png
+.. |actions| image:: uml-docs/architecture-actions.png